KoaBrook/sketches-and-scratches/src/pages/theatre/index.md

 Theatre is an incredibly important art form to me which has taught me ways to express myself creatively and helped me to find my own artistic voice.

-### Here are some of the most interesting shows and theatre groups I have been a part of.
+### Here are some of the most interesting shows and theatre groups I have been a part of: